 Making compost is one of the best ways to help protect the environment.

-We all have some food waste that we can't avoid, like banana skins, tea bags or chicken bones.
+We all have some food waste that we can't avoid, like banana skins, tea bags and vegetable peelings.
 If you have a home compost bin, much of this can be put in there, generating a free, high quality compost for your garden.
-Download our leaflet (pdf format, 2.8Mb) for a comprehensive guide to composting.
+Visit the Replenish Project for information on home composting.

-All Oxfordshire councils provide food waste collections, which have huge benefits for the environment and save money.
-All cooked and raw food can be put into your food caddy for recycling, including meat and fish, dairy products and tea bags and coffee grounds.
+All Oxfordshire district councils provide food waste collections, which have huge benefits for the environment and save money.
+All cooked and raw food can be put into your food caddy for recycling, including meat, fish and dairy products that can’t be safely composted at home.